One Of Michael Phelps’ Longest-Held Swimming Records Just Fell To A 10-Year-Old Named Clark Kent

-Looks like Michael Phelps lost one record and to a ten year old boy!
-Clark Kent Apuada as they call him, won the second best 100-meter butterfly beating out Phelps who has been holding that title since 1995.
+Looks like Michael Phelps lost one record and to a 10-year-old boy!
+Clark Kent Apuada won the second best 100-meter butterfly, beating out Phelps who has been holding that title since 1995.

-According to CNN, Clark swims for the Monterey County Aquatic Team and over the weekend he competed at the Far West International Championship in California where he won the 100-meter butterfly in 1:09:38.
+According to CNN, Clark swims for the Monterey County Aquatic Team and over the weekend, he competed at the Far West International Championship in California where he won the 100-meter butterfly in 1:09:38.
 He broke Phelps’ record by 1.1 seconds.
 Clark also won 6 other races at the meet.

-Even his coach is impressed with him, “It’s the coolest thing in the world because that’s all he talked about,” said Travis Rianda, Apuada’s swim coach to CBS News.
+Even his coach is impressed with him.
+“It’s the coolest thing in the world because that’s all he talked about,” said Travis Rianda, Apuada’s swim coach, to CBS News.
 “It wasn’t like, ‘I want to be better than Michael Phelps,’ or anything like that.
 His first goals were, ‘I want to be a scientist, an Olympic gold medalist for the United States and I want to be a black belt.’
 He’s on track for all three of those.”

 One of the more impressive things is that Clark has only been swimming competitively for four years.